What is Borderline Personality Disorder and how does it show up in a mother?

 Growing up with a borderline mother affects children throughout their entire lives.
 It can cause depression, anxiety disorders, social withdrawel, feelings of worthlessness and all sorts of mental illnesses.
 They are also at risk for developping the disorder themselves.
 Children usually blame themselves more often than not way into adulthood for feeling this way, not recognising that their mother's behaviour (which they don't have any power over) is unaccaptable.

-My mother happens to be the waif.
-She lingers around the milder ends of the spectrum.
 In that sense, I might have been "lucky" as I was never abused physically.
 I have to say, though, that at times I wished I had been beaten.
 At least then I would've had something to point at.
 Emotional abuse is much harder to detect.
 It makes you think that you are losing your grip on reality, which is very destabilising.
 It is also almost impossible to explain to the outside world.

 I have stopped begging my mother to go to therapy and started doing the work myself.
 Mom wasn't equipped to nurture me or provide me with a safe haven.
 This is not fair and it hurts like hell.
 I didn't ask for any of that.
 Nevertheless, I am an adult now and responsible for my own healing.
 Borderline Personality Disorder is caused by child abuse.
 We pass on what we don't heal, right?
 My mom was severely abused as a kid.
 Which is why she behaved the way she did.
 However, I decided that the intergenerational trauma cycle ends with me.
 I will clean up her mess and stopp passing the trauma on.